-Log on to your app store and search 'epilepsy' or visit epilepsysociety.org.uk/free-epilepsy-smartphone-app
+Contact us for a free seizure diary or visit epilepsysociety.org.uk/free-epilepsy-smartphone-app to download our app.

 Improving your overall wellbeing may also help to reduce the number of seizures you have.
 This could include having a balanced diet, keeping physically active, sleeping well, and finding ways to relax and manage any stress.
 Some people find complementary therapies or psychological therapies help with their overall wellbeing.
 For some, just talking to someone who understands can help too.